omaib/coding-test/README.md

-# Refactor Task: Introduce `BaseCNN` in `cnn.py`
+# Refactor Task: Introduce `BaseCNN` in `cnn.py` and Refactor Existing CNN Classes

-## Background

-The current `cnn.py` defines multiple CNN models that share similar initialisation logic, layers, and utility methods.
-This duplication makes the codebase harder to maintain and extend consistently.

 ## Objective

-Refactor `cnn.py` by introducing a reusable `BaseCNN` class that captures shared functionality across CNN variants.
+The current `cnn.py` implements multiple CNN classes that share similar initialisation logic, layers, and utility methods.
+Your task is to introduce a reusable `BaseCNN` class that captures shared functionality across the CNN variants, and refactor the remaining classes to enhance code maintainability and reduce redundancy.

-Each CNN model should inherit from this base class while preserving its current behaviour and public API.
+Each existing CNN class should inherit from BaseCNN while preserving its current behaviour and public API.

-This task evaluates your ability to design for **reusability**, **efficiency** and **clarity**.
+This task assesses your ability to design for **reusability**, **efficiency** and **clarity**, as well as apply good software engineering practices: using pre-commit hooks and writing effective tests.

 ## Key Requirements